iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 Equivariant fine-tuning of large foundational models is an attractive approach for combining the unprecedented representation capabilities of these models with the introduction of guaranteed equivariance required in certain domains.
-We have reproduced, replicated and extended the work of Basu et al., where they introduced *equizero*  and *λ-equitune* for performing such fine-tuning.
+We have reproduced, replicated and extended the work of Basu et al. (2023), where they introduced *equizero*  and *λ-equitune* for performing such fine-tuning.
 We have achieved an increase of [xx pp] in top1 accuracy on [whichever dataset] by improving code and parameters, a further increase of [xx pp] by improving the methodology, and proposed a new method called *equiattention*, which performed on par with the best baseline.
 Additionally, we have